-Your best bet is a strict “pay £x by this date or sort your own shit” policy.
-It might sound harsh, but a fear of having to organise something for themselves will spur your pals into action like having a ravenous weasel up their keks.
+Your best bet is a strict “pay x amount of dollars by this date or sort your own shit” policy.
+It might sound harsh, but a fear of having to organize something for themselves will spur your pals into action like having a ravenous weasel up their pants.

 If you’re too soft, Redseven will collect the money from your mates for you.
-Plus with them, you can pay all pay individually by instalments.
+Plus with them, you can pay all pay individually by installments.
 Pretty handy.

-Staying in the UK will save you money on flights and ting, but don’t forget that petrol and trains cost more than a decent black market kidney these days.
-Also, if you’re a group of BIG BOOZERS, paying for a cheap flight and benefiting from 10p pints might work out better than staying in the UK and stumping up £4-a-pop in All Bar One.
+Staying local will save you money on flights, but don’t forget that petrol and trains cost more than a decent black market kidney these days.
+Also, if you’re a group of BIG BOOZERS, paying for a cheap flight and benefiting from airplane booze might work out better than staying local and stumping up on 12 dollar a pop brews.